-The key feature that distinguishes Chapter 13 from Chapter 7 bankruptcy is the requirement to pay back part of your debt.
+The key feature that distinguishes Chapter 13 from Chapter 7 is the requirement to pay back part of your debt.
 Several factors determine how much you have to repay.
-Your disposable income, determined, in part, by the New Jersey Median Income Guidelines and the Means Test, is a key factor.
-Furthermore, the amount received by your creditors in a Chapter 13 bankruptcy must be at least as much as what they would get from a Chapter 7 filing.
+Your disposable income is a key factor.
+New Jersey Median Income Guidelines and the Means Test, in part, determine your disposable income.
+Furthermore, the amount received by your creditors in a Chapter 13 bankruptcy must be at least as much as what they would get from a Chapter 7.

 The Chapter 13 Process

 The bankruptcy process is fairly straightforward, regardless of which type of case you decide to pursue.
-Your initial petition includes information on your financial affairs, current contracts and financial obligations, and a list of your assets and liabilities.
-It also includes your bankruptcy plan, which should explain how much you plan on paying each of your priority creditors.
+Your initial petition includes information on your financial affairs, current contracts and financial obligations.
+It also includes a list of your assets and liabilities.
+Lastly, it includes your bankruptcy plan, which should explain how much you plan on paying each of your priority creditors.
 Your bankruptcy trustee then holds a hearing that confirms your plan.
-Once your plan is approved, you must make payments for a period of three to five years before your remaining debt is discharged.
+Once your plan is approved, you must make payments for a period of 3-5 years before your remaining debt is discharged.
 If your income is lower than the New Jersey median, you may make payments for three years.
 If your income is higher than the state median, you must typically follow a five-year repayment plan.
-At the end of this period, your remaining debt is discharged.
+Your remaining debt is discharged at the end of this period.

 Are you ready to find out if bankruptcy is the right choice for you and your family?
+Was this guide to Chapter 13 bankruptcy helpful?
 Discuss your options and the benefits of each one by calling Lucid Law at (908) 350-7505.